ibm-cloud-docs/hs-crypto/rotate-keys.md

 2. Copy the ID of the root key that you want to rotate.

+    You can find the ID for a key in your service instance by [retrieving a list of your keys](/docs/hs-crypto?topic=hs-crypto-view-keys), or by accessing the {{site.data.keyword.hscrypto}} dashboard.

-4. Run the following cURL command to replace the key with new key material.
+3. Replace the key with new key material by running the following cURL command.

     ```cURL
     curl -X POST \